ricbencar/shallow-water-waves/README.md

 Finally, the program computes several diagnostic ratios, which provide insights into the shape of the wave height distribution and the relative significance of extreme waves.
 These include characteristic wave height ratios $(H_{1/N})/(H_{1/3})$ with $N = 10, 50, 100, 250, \text{ and } 1000$.

+## Utility Script: m0_calculator.py

+For convenience, a Python script `m0_calculator.py` is included.
+This utility can be used to estimate the free-surface variance ($m_0$) if it is not known directly.
+The script uses a more comprehensive physical model, considering wave shoaling and breaking (based on Thornton & Guza, 1983) to derive $m_0$ from offshore wave parameters like peak period and wave height.
+It serves as a useful pre-processing tool to generate the necessary $m_0$ input for the main CLI/GUI applications.

 ## Supporting Mathematical Functions

 The core calculations rely on precise implementations of fundamental mathematical functions: